 When you use the consumer seller listing tool to create listings, your fixed-price listings may renew automatically every 30 days, based on the listing terms at that time, until the quantities sell out or until you cancel the listing.

-Content that violates any of eBay's policies may be deleted at eBay's discretion.
+Content that violates any of eBay's policies may be modified, obfuscated or deleted at eBay's discretion.

 We may revise data in the eBay product catalog to supplement, remove, or correct information; if your listing uses catalog data that has been revised, those revisions may modify your listing accordingly.